openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `typ`: REQUIRED.
 MUST be `openid4vci-proof+jwt`, which explicitly types the key proof JWT as recommended in Section 3.11 of [@!RFC8725].
   * `kid`: OPTIONAL.
 JOSE Header containing the key ID.
 If the Credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the Credential shall be bound to.
 It MUST NOT be present if `jwk` is present.
   * `jwk`: OPTIONAL.
 JOSE Header containing the key material the new Credential shall be bound to.
 It MUST NOT be present if `kid` is present.
   * `x5c`: OPTIONAL.
 JOSE Header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
-This element MAY be used to convey a key attestation.
-In such a case, the actual key certificate will contain attributes related to the key properties.
+  * `key_attestation`: OPTIONAL.
+JOSE Header containing a key attestation as described in (#keyattestation).
   * `trust_chain`: OPTIONAL.
 JOSE Header containing an [@!OpenID.Federation] Trust Chain.
 This element MAY be used to convey key attestation, metadata, metadata policies, federation Trust Marks and any other information related to a specific federation, if available in the chain.
 When used for signature verification, the header parameter `kid` MUST be present.

 * in the JWT body,